Effective: January 1, 2021

 Relic Law PLLC collects a variety of personal information in the course of operating our law firm and providing legal services.
-We take seriously our responsibility to protect personal data and to comply with the laws applicable to our use of personal information.
-We have largely based our privacy practices on globally accepted privacy norms, such as transparency, lawfulness, and consent.
+We take seriously our responsibility to protect personal information and to comply with the laws applicable to our use of personal data.
+Our privacy practices are modeled after globally accepted privacy norms, such as transparency, lawfulness, and consent.

 1. SCOPE AND APPLICABILITY